NPO 3FM: 3FM Awards

 Each year in March/April, 3FM hosts the 3FM awards, which are given to Dutch musicians.
 A public poll is held among listeners to determine the winners.

 In 2010 3FM hosts the sixth edition of the 3FM Awards.

 The artist with the most awards in 2009 is Ilse DeLange, she won three awards.
 She also won the Schaal van Rigter the award for the most played single on radio station 3FM, she won this award with the song "So Incredible".

 Live performances

 Most of the DJs invite artists to perform live on air.

 The band Yellow Pearl holds the all-time record of most live performances on 3FM.
 They did this 25 times, within four years in nine different shows.
 The first performance was in 2004 when they performed their single "For you and me" in the morning show of Rob Stenders.

 Programming

-In 2016, the team of programming produces include: AVROTROS, KRO-NCRV, EO, BNNVARA, VPRO and NTR.
+In 2022, the team of programming produces include: AVROTROS, KRO-NCRV, EO, BNNVARA, VPRO, NTR, PowNed and ZWART.
 The station also broadcasts news bulletins produced by the NOS.

 The current broadcast schedules (effective from 15 October 2018) are (program names only):